 Where will I go for my follow-up appointments?

-What happens during my follow-up appointments?
+What happens during my follow-up appointments at the Transplant Center?

-- Arrive at Cleveland Clinic.
+- Arrive at The Cleveland Clinic.

 - Eat breakfast and take your medications after your blood work appointment.

-Routine blood work includes the following tests which are done in a laboratory:
+Routine blood work includes the following tests, which are done in a laboratory:

 - Potassium (K)